Quick start

 label, introduced in

-Kubernetes 1.21.0The complete documentation of these Custom Resources can be found here or on docs.crds.dev.
+Kubernetes 1.21.0The complete documentation of these Custom Resources is here or on docs.crds.dev.

 Example: Enforce your first policy